dijital20/pytexas2024-plugins/docs/2_requirements_and_design.md

 ### Event

-Our `fileinfo` will **expose event, `found_type`, for each file extension that it encounters, which plugins should respond to in order to provide additional information**.
+Our `fileinfo` will **expose a single event as it passes through each type**.

+Since this is a single event system, I won't worry about creating some sort of eventing or callback system... instead, the application will manage this event by iterating over the registered plugins and calling the appropriate plugins based on file type.

 ### Plugin Discovery